Questioning, self-diagnosed, and professionally diagnosed autistics all welcome

 Your unmasked self has always been there—self-assured, creative, and authentically you!

-Reconnecting with your unmasked self doesn’t happen all at once, but every small moment of self-connection brings you closer.
+Reconnecting with your unmasked self doesn’t happen all at once.
+But every small moment of self-connection brings you closer.

 You can begin to: